citusdata/citus/src/backend/distributed/README.md

 way to determine cost of a shard group, but **in practice "cost" is usually disk size** (because `by_disk_size` is the default rebalance strategy).
-Capacity is almost always set to 1, because almost all Citus clusters are homogenous (they contain the same nodes, except for maybe the coordinator).
+Capacity is almost always set to 1, because almost all Citus clusters are homogeneous (they contain the same nodes, except for maybe the coordinator).
 The main usage for "Is a shard group allowed on a certain node?" is to be able to pin a specific shard group to a specific node.